sebastian9/blog/_posts/2015-05-07-my-carreer.markdown

 ---
 layout: post
-title: Form nothing to a professional site in 6 months for $1 USD.
-(Incomplete)
+title: Form nothing to a professional site in 6 months for 50 cents.
 ---

 Well the timeline isn't strictly "true", but I had to get your attention.
 Let me contextualize you first.
 I was at my last year of highschool in Mexico City and a couple of years before I had started to discover the internet's good stuff that I now love: awesome Youtube channels, [TED](http://ted.com), well executed google search, and [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course).